 We reached the grand view deck “Haring Bato” at around 5PM.
 The 360 degree view is magnificent.

 Darkness bites and rain started to fall, the left out group still hasn’t catch up.
 One of my friends, Chong, suggested we leave Haring Bato, go down a little bit and set an emergency camp somewhere with trees.
 The others were too tired to go back down, now we’re divided to 3 groups; Chong and I went down to search for a good emergency camp spot.

-Our night at the e-camp was horrible, we have a can of butane but we don’t have a burner (portable stove), all we have is a can of mushroom.
+Our night at the e-camp was horrible, we have a can of butane but we don’t have a burner (portable stove is packed by someone on the left behind group), all we have is a can of mushroom.
 It took us all night to open the can with a spoon.
 Things just got worst when water started getting inside our tent.
-We took off our socks and used it as sponge to absorb the water and squeeze it out of our shelter.
-We can’t get a nice sleep, I’m shivering and Chong actually thought I was dying.
+We took off our socks and used it as sponge to absorb the water and squeeze it out of the tent.
+We couldn’t sleep because we’re wet & it’s extremely cold.
+I’m shivering and Chong actually thought I was dying.